 - Due to the fact that all of the software’s code is available online, it makes WordPress vulnerable to hackers attacks.

-- In case you want to build a more complex website, for instance, an e-commerce site or a large corporate website, you will have to make some systematic changes which can considerably raise your costs.
+- In case you want to build a more complex website, for instance, an e-commerce site or a large corporate website, you will have to make some systematic changes that can considerably raise your costs.